kklin/useful-unix/README.md

 - *ls*: list files in current working directory
   - You can also *ls* files that match a certain pattern. e.g. *ls *.avi* will list all files in the current directory that end in *.avi*.
 - *mv $FILE $DEST*: moves a file (or multiple files) to a different place
-- *piping* is a method of connecting multiple commands together.
-The output of one command becomes the input to another. *|* is the pipe character.
-For example:
-  - *fortune* generates a random fortune (try it!)
-  - *cowsay $TEXT* takes some text and makes it look like a cow.. is saying it
-    - *cowsay join unix*
-  - We could copy and paste the output of *fortune* to be the input to *cowsay* manually.. or we could pipe!
-    - *fortune | cowsay*
 - A *for loop* lets you do something *for* each item in an input.
 The general format is:
   - *for item in $INPUT ; do command $item ; done*
     - This takes each word in *$INPUT*, puts in the variable *$item*, and then executes the command *command $item*